 A. Use context clues and text structures to determine the meaning of new vocabulary.

-1. Define the meaning of unknown words by using context clues and the author's use of definition, restatement and example.
+1. Define the meaning of unknown words through context clues and the author's use of comparison, contrast definition, restatement and example.
 B. Infer word meaning through identification and analysis of analogies and other word relationships.

-- 3. Identify analogies and other word relationships, including synonyms and antonyms, to determine the meaning of words. - 4.
-Interpret metaphors and similes to understand new uses of words and phrases in text.

 C. Apply knowledge of connotation and denotation to learn the meanings of words.
 2. Apply knowledge of connotation and denotation to determine the meaning of words.
 D. Use knowledge of symbols, acronyms, word origins and derivations to determine the meanings of unknown words.

-- 5. Recognize and use words from other languages that have been adopted into the English language. - 7.
-Identify symbols and acronyms and connect them to whole words.
+5. Recognize and use words from other languages that have been adopted into the English language.
+7. Use knowledge of symbols and acronym to identify whole words.
 E. Use knowledge of roots and affixes to determine the meanings of complex words.

-6. Apply the knowledge of prefixes, suffixes and roots and their various inflections to analyze the meanings of words.
+6. Use knowledge of Greek, Latin and Anglo-Saxon roots and affixes to understand vocabulary.
 F. Use multiple resources to enhance comprehension of vocabulary.
 8. Determine the meanings and pronunciations of unknown words by using dictionaries, thesauruses, glossaries, technology and textual features, such as definitional footnotes or sidebars.

-Reading Process: Concepts of Print, Comprehension Strategies and Self-Monitoring Strategies Standard

-A. Determine a purpose for reading and use a range of reading comprehension strategies to better understand text.

-- 1. Establish and adjust purposes for reading including to find out, to understand, to interpret, to enjoy and to solve problems. - 5.
-Select, create and use graphic organizers to interpret textual information.
+Reading Process: Concepts of Print, Comprehension Strategies And Self-Monitoring Strategies Standard A. Determine a purpose for reading and use a range of reading comprehension strategies to better understand text.
+1. Establish and adjust purposes for reading including to find out, to understand, to interpret, to enjoy and to solve problems.
+5. Select, create and use graphic organizers to interpret textual information.
 B. Apply effective reading comprehension strategies, including summarizing and making predictions, and comparisons, using information in text, between text and across subject areas.

-- 2. Predict or hypothesize and appropriate from information in the text, substantiating with specific references to textual examples that may be in widely separated sections of text. - 3.
-Make critical comparisons across texts, noting author's style as well as literal and implied content of text. - 4.
-Summarize the information in texts, recognizing important ideas and supporting details, and noting gaps or contradictions.
+2. Predict or hypothesize as appropriate from information in the text, substantiating with specific references to textual examples that may be in widely separated sections of text.
+3. Make critical comparisons across texts, noting author's style as well as literal and implied content of text.
+4. Summarize the information in texts, using key ideas, supporting details, and gaps or contradictions.
 C. Make meaning through asking and responding to a variety of questions related to text.

-6. Answer literal, inferential, evaluative and synthesizing questions to demonstrate comprehension of gradeappropriate print texts and electronic and visual media.
+6. Answer literal, inferential, evaluative and synthesizing questions to demonstrate comprehension of grade appropriate print texts and electronic and visual media.
 D. Apply self-monitoring strategies to clarify confusion about text and to monitor comprehension.

-- 7. Monitor own comprehension by adjusting speed to fit the purpose, or by skimming, scanning, reading on or looking back or summarizing what has been read so far in text. - 8.
-List questions and search for answers within the text to construct meaning.
+7. Monitor own comprehension by adjusting speed to fit the purpose, or by skimming scanning, reading on or looking back or summarizing what has been read so far in text.

-Reading Applications: Informational, Technical and Persuasive Text Standard
+Reading Applications: Informational, Technical And Persuasive Text Standard